mmbman/Katagiri/annotated-fukanzazengi.md

 >
 > SZ: Think of not thinking, "Not thinking --what kind of thinking is that?"
 Nonthinking.
 This is the essential art of zazen.

+- For “the essential art of zazen,” see [“Zazen: Entry to the Buddha Dharma” at 18:32](https://katagiritranscripts.net/1987-03-07-Zazen-Entry-to-the-Buddha-Dharma#18:32): “... zazen is *shinjin datsuraku*, that means ‘casting off body and mind,’ in other words ‘dropping off body and mind.’
+Or, he says, ‘Dullness and distraction are struck aside from the beginning.’ ...
+So at the dropping off body and mind if you do zazen, simultaneously the dullness and distractions are struck aside from the beginning.
+This is a key point of zazen.
+That’s why Dōgen Zenji [says] ‘This is the essential art of zazen.’”
 - “Don’t think anything” is “think not-thinking”: see [“*Diamond Sutra*, Talk 8: Provisional Being”](1979-07-25-Diamond-Sutra-Provisional-Being”).
 - For *shujo shin* (“one-mind”) as *non-thinking*, see [“*The Awakening of Faith* – Talk 33”](1986-03-07-Awakening-of-Faith-Talk-33).